-1) the organismic subsystem (biological component);

-2) the personal subsystem (individual mental features, needs, emotions, will);

-3) the social subsystem (social roles, functions, behavioral expectations);
+- 1) the organismic subsystem (biological component); - 2) the personal subsystem (individual mental features, needs, emotions, will); - 3) the social subsystem (social roles, functions, behavioral expectations): - 4) All of the above.

 4. Who is the author of the following works: "Sociology and its Scientific Domain", "The Division of Labour in Society", "The Rules of Sociological Method", "The Elementary Forms of Religious Life"?